 These Handwritten Notes are scanned from a topper's notebook, cross-checked against the 2026-27 NCERT Class 12 Chemistry textbook, and refined against the last five years of CBSE Board, JEE Main, and NEET papers.

-The notebook is structured for two-pass revision: skim diagrams and dashed-box formulas in pass one (35 minutes), then read the worked numericals and mnemonics in pass two (50 minutes).
-The exam-relevance angle is what drives the flow below.
+The notebook is built for two-pass revision: skim diagrams and dashed-box formulas first, then read the worked numericals and mnemonics.

 Also Check: